Axa Investment Managers: History

 In 1994, Axa created an investment management subsidiary under the name, Axa Asset Management.
 It operated separately from the insurance business lines and was headed by Jean-Pierre Hellebuyck.

 In 1997, Henri de Castries launched AXA Investment Managers (Axa IM) which Axa Asset Management became a part of.
 Donald Brydon was selected to be its chief executive officer.

-In 1996, Dominique Senequier joined Axa and founded the Axa Private Equity platform.
+In 1996, Dominique Senequier joined Axa and founded the Axa Private equity platform.
 It operated under Axa IM until 2013 where it was spun off as a separate firm and renamed Ardian.

 During 1999, Axa IM paid US$125 million for a controlling stake in the Rosenberg Group, an active quantitative global equity manager based in California.
 It was renamed to "Rosenberg Equities" which now operates as the quantitative investment platform under Axa IM.
 In the same year, AXA Real Estate Investment Managers was also established.
 It was eventually renamed to the "Real Assets" platform.

 In 2002, Axa IM set up its Structure Finance division.

 In 2005, Axa IM purchased the investment firm, Framlington Group from HSBC Holdings and Comerica for US$342.5 million.
 It was renamed to "Framlington Equities" which now operates as a long term equity active management platform under Axa IM.

 In 2006, Axa IM established a joint venture with Shanghai Pudong Development Bank.
 The resulting joint venture was AXA SPDB Investment Managers Co., Ltd, which is based in China.

 In 2008, Axa IM set up a joint venture with Kyobo Life Insurance Company.
 The resulting joint venture was Kyobo AXA Investment Managers, which is based in South Korea.

 In 2012, Axa IM established two joint ventures with Bank of India.
 They were BOI AXA Investment Managers Private Limited and BOI AXA Trustee Services Private Limited, which are based in India.

-In 2015, the Real Assets division launched Baytree Logistics Properties, a pan-European logistics and industrial development platform.

 During 2016, Axa IM set up Chorus, a hedge fund platform.
 In the same year, the Real Assets division acquired Sydney-based, Eureka Funds Management to expand its real assets' operation in the Asia-Pacific region.

+Axa Investment registered as a crypto service provider in France in March 2023, avoiding disruption to their services.
+Bloomberg reported in August 2023 that Axa Investment Managers would be laying off around 90 positions out of its 2,600 employees it had as of the end of 2022.